brightsparc/amazon-sagemaker-mlops-workshop/README.md

 ### Architecture
 For parts 2 and 3 the following architecture will support the process.
-In part 2 you'll create an Abstract ScikitLearn Docker Image.
-In part 3 you'll extend that Abscract image and create the final image using two distinct Scikit Learn algorithms.
+In part 2 you'll create an Abstract R Docker Image.
+In part 3 you'll extend that Abscract image and create the final image using two distinct R algorithms.

 ![Build Docker Image](imgs/MLOps_BuildImage.jpg)

-1. The **ML Developer** creates the assets for Docker Image based on Scikit Learn, using Sagemaker, and pushes all the assets to a Git Repo (CodeCommit);
+1. The **ML Developer** creates the assets for Docker Image based on R, using Sagemaker, and pushes all the assets to a Git Repo (CodeCommit);
 2. CodePipeline listens the push event of CodeCommit, gets the source code and launches CodeBuild;
 3. CodeBuild authenticates into ECR, build the Docker Image and pushes it into the ECR repository
 4. Done.